jewettaij/visfd/doc/doc_filter_mrc.md

        It displays the range of voxel intensities in an image.*

-*Note: You can use the "-rescale-min-max outA outB" argument to scale the
+*Note: You can use the "-rescale01 outA outB" argument to scale the
        resulting voxel intensities from outA to outB (instead of from 0 to 1).*

 ### -thresh-range range_a range_b
 Select a range of voxels whose intensities fall within the range from *range_a* to *range_b*.
 Each voxel's new intensity will be a function of its former intensity.
-    If the range_a < range_b, then the thresholding function will be
+If the range_a < range_b, then the thresholding function will be:

 ```
          output